 - USB 2.0 compatible

-Tesla offers a 128G USB Drive that you can insert into your center console.
+Tesla offers a 128G USB Flash Drive that you can insert into the USB port in your center console.

 How To Format Your Sentry Mode USB Drive